use-inkubator/Ecosystem-Grants/applications/Solink.md

 Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).

 Solink is a dApp Template using a Solidity frontend library with an ink! contract that has the Solidity ABI enabled.
 - A brief description of your project.